mathieucarbou/YaSolR/docs/manual.md

 - the dimmer will heat up.
 - the power output of he dimmer counts as routed power so the routed power and energy will also contain the bypass power.

-In the `Hardware` section, `Output 1 Bypass Relay` and `Output 2 Bypass Relay` both specify if a relay is installed for the output, on top of the dimmer of course, and if it should be used when bypass is activated.
+In the `Hardware` section, `Bypass Relay` both specify if a relay is installed for the output, on top of the dimmer of course, and if it should be used when bypass is activated.
 If no relay is installed, the dimmer will be used and will be set to 100%.
-For each you can also select the relay: `Normally Open` or `Normally Closed`.
+When activating a bypass relay you must select the relay type: `Normally Open` or `Normally Closed`.

+> ##### NOTE
+>
+> `Bypass Relay` are the SSR or Electromechanical relays connected to the device and used whn you activate bypass mode.
+> Only activate if you have connected some relays to be used for the output bypass.
+If you did not connect any relay, you can leave them disabled and the bypass mode will not work with the dimmer set at 100%.
+{: .block-note }

-#### Temperature Sensors
+##### Temperature Sensors

 The temperature sensors are used to monitor the water tank in order: